 The Tunnel under the Atlantic

-VR, networks, video and audio communication, music
+VR, generated real-time graphics, video and audio online communication, interactive music

 A televirtual event by Maurice Benayoun,